Corvelva awarded in Europe

-EFVV, the association for vaccination freedom that includes almost all the main European associations, contacted us to give us happy news: on October 12th we will be awarded in Tuzla, Bosnia and Herzegovina, as the most meritorious association in Europe for year 2019 for "exceptional and pioneering research".
-The prize will be given specifically to Dr. Loretta Bolgan who spent a lot of money with Corvelva for the analysis project of which EFVV is an active support part.
-We are happy with this result especially if we think about who, in the past years, was awarded the prize, and we talk about characters like Andrew Wakefield.
+EFVV, the association for vaccination freedom that includes almost all the main European associations, has contacted us to give us good news: on 12 October we will be awarded in Tuzla, Bosnia and Herzegovina, as the most meritorious association in Europe for year 2019 for "exceptional and pioneering research".
+The prize will be awarded specifically to Dr. Loretta Bolgan who with Corvelva has spent a lot of money on the analysis project of which EFVV is an active part of support.
+We are happy with this result especially if we think about who, in the past years, the prize was awarded, and we are talking about characters like Andrew Wakefield.

 This small but welcome recognition has been possible thanks to you, who support us and believe in us.

 On this occasion, as in the last meetings with the European associations, it will be our concern to draw up the lines of battle coordinated with the member states and to think about the future of vaccination freedom because now, I hope, it is clear to everyone that the problem is supranational and not of the small municipality or region.Below is the letter from the EFVV President: